Terms and conditions applying to fitted and free standing furniture

 8. Warranties and Conditions

-Any recommendation or suggestion relating to the use of Goods made by the Seller either in technical literature or in response to specific enquiry by the Buyer is given in good faith but it is for the Buyers to satisfy themselves of the suitability of the Goods for their own particular purpose of which the Seller has no knowledge.
+Any recommendation or suggestion relating to the use of Goods made by the Seller either in technical literature, CAD, or in response to a specific enquiry by the Buyer is given in good faith but it is for the Buyers themselves to determine the suitability of the design of the Goods to be used by the Buyer in their own particular way of which the Seller has no knowledge.

 9. Products and Materials